sanderberents/eelab/README.md

 The `-d` argument is useful if Average acquisition mode is used, to have it settle down for a few seconds before the Vpp and phase is measured.

+<a name="autoscale"></a>
+# Autoscale

+Optimizes the vertical offset and scale of active SDS1104X-U scope channels.
+Assumes that the minimum and maximum values of the signals each fit within the screen limits before the script is executed.

+	usage: autoscale.py [-h] [-d vdiv] [-i iterations]

+	Autoscale

+	optional arguments:
+	-h, --help     show this help message and exit
+	-d vdiv        Vertical divisions (default is 7.5)
+	-i iterations  Number of iterations (default is 2)

+	Optimizes vertical offset and scale of active scope channels.

+This script is an ideal candidate for assigning a keyboard shortcut.
+On my Mac, I created a Shell Script shortcut with the Shortcuts application:

+	DIR=~/Projects/eelab
+	$DIR/autoscale.py

+I then added it to the menu bar, and assigned the `Control-Option-Command-A` keyboard shortcut to it.

+<a name="scpi"></a>
 # SCPI Utility

 SCPI utility for SDS1104X-U and DSG1032X.